Brief Introduction to Wireless USB

 Summary: Wireless USB (Wireless Universal Serial Bus) is a short-range, high-bandwidth wireless radio communication protocol.
 It is sometimes abbreviated as “WUSB.”
 Wireless USB Promoter Group created it to enhance the availability of general USB-based technologies further.

-The USB Implementers Forum discouraged the practice of calling the Wireless USB as “WUSB.”
+The USB Implementers Forum discouraged the practice of calling the Wireless USB “WUSB.”
 Instead, it prefers to call it “Certified Wireless USB” to tell it from the “competing UWB standard.”

 - In February 2004: The Wireless USB Promoter Group was founded to define the Wireless USB protocol.